Lorentzian surfaces and the curvature of the Schmidt metric: Acknowledgments

 Y.S.S and C.M acknowledge funding support from CONACyT.
-The authors also thank Prof. James Vickers, Prof. Didier Solis and Prof. Oscar Palmas for comments on previous drafts of the paper.
+The authors also thank James Vickers, Didier Solis and Oscar Palmas for comments on previous drafts of the paper.